swiftlang/swift-evolution/proposals/NNNN-if-let-shorthand.md

 ## Introduction

 Optional binding using `if let foo = foo { ... }`, to create an unwrapped variable that shadows an existing optional variable, is an extremely common pattern.
-This pattern requires the author to repeat the referenced identifier twice, which can cause these optional binding conditions to be verbose, especialy when using lengthy variable names.
+This pattern requires the author to repeat the referenced identifier twice, which can cause these optional binding conditions to be verbose, especially when using lengthy variable names.
 We should introduce a shorthand syntax for optional binding when shadowing an existing variable:

 ```swift
 let foo: Foo? = ...